 Polish

-Truth is, it weren’t some stranger.
+Truth is, it wasn’t some stranger.

-It was my mother.
+It was my mother I stabbed.

+But let me step back a sec.
 I was born in Poland, and if you’ve never grown up in a house where you learn the sound of a bottle cap twisting before you learn how to feel safe, then good for you.
 I mean it.
-I’m not doing that British thing where you pretend you’re fine and then complain anyway.
+I’m not doing that British thing you lot do where you pretend you’re fine and then complain anyway.
 If you had a normal mum, one who made you feel protected, you’ve already won a lottery I didn’t even know existed till I was older.

 When he died, it hit me in a way I didn’t expect.
-Not just grief, but this bitter little thought that he got out for good and I was still stuck.
+Not just grief, but this bitter little thought that he got out for good, and I was still stuck.

 Mum drank.
-That was her baseline.
+Drunk off her tits was her norm.

 So she found other ways.